robbyzhaox/myocr/documentation/docs/en/models/add-model.md

 ## Option 1: Adding a Pre-trained ONNX Model

-This is the simplest way, especially if your model fits one of the standard tasks (detection, classification, recognition) and has compatible input/output formats with existing `ParamConverter` classes.
+This is the simplest way, especially if your model fits one of the standard tasks (detection, classification, recognition) and has compatible input/output formats with existing `CompositeProcessor` classes.

 1.  **Place the Model File:**
     *   Copy your pre-trained `.onnx` model file into the default model directory (`~/.MyOCR/models/`) or another location accessible by your application.